 |Hilltop Haven Cottage||Self Catering||Flexible||2||4||2||Bedroom 2 can be used as a living room|

-This is an great location to explore the Tarn as we are centrally placed between Gaillac, Lavaur and Lisle sur Tarn, with Albi only 25 minutes away and Toulouse airport 50 minutes.
-Lots to do and see or you could just relax, unwind and recharge your battery.
+This is a great location to explore the Tarn as we are centrally placed between Gaillac, Lavaur and Lisle sur Tarn, with Albi only 25 minutes away and Toulouse airport 50 minutes.
+Lots to do and see or you could just relax, unwind and recharge your batteries.

 Ideal for house hunters or holiday makers.
 If you require a longer term let or out of season let, please get in touch regarding the price.